grantglidewell/blogwell.io/src/pages/learn-webpack/index.md

 image: ''
 ---

-# It's time for you to learn Webpack

 I use **Webpack**.

-I have used it in **create-react-app (CRA) **through **react-scripts**, and in other projects that have custom configs set up before I lay a finger on them.
+I have used it in create-react-app (CRA) through react-scripts, and in other projects that have custom configs set up before I lay a finger on them.
 But I don’t really know how it works.
 I look at the configs, I understand some of the ideas behind it, but I’ve never written a **Webpack** config, or tried to set my own up.
 That is what this article will be about.
 Going from no config, to a basic functioning setup that will bundle **HTML**, **CSS**, and **Javascript**.

 My goal is to demystify as much of the process as possible, so that **Webpack** can be more accessible and friendly to newer developers.